jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 .. warning::

-    To avoid merge conflicts on those translation update pull requests, they should to be merged before any ``repository-map.yaml`` pull requests as those will update the source strings.
+    To avoid merge conflicts on those translation update pull requests, they should be merged before any ``repository-map.yaml`` pull requests as those will update the source strings.
 If not, the pull requests updating the source strings need to be closed in order for the Crowdin integration to re-open the PR.